 Bathrooms are plush with luxuriously large baths to soak in.

 There are two buildings that make up The Dylan and so the 40 rooms vary in size and views.
 Some look over the canal, others over the central courtyard.
 And some are split onto two levels.
 Sometimes you will find muted colours, sometimes plush décor that look highly ornamental.
 But all have espresso machines, docking station and a flat screen TV.
 Particularly useful are the placement of the sockets on top of the writing desk making it so easy to plug in devices.

 Incidentally, there is a Dylan Thomas suite with a fully stocked drinks bar in his honour (apparently he loved to drink).
 News from the grapevine is that Mariah Carey stayed in suite 32.

 There is a small 24-hour gym and series of black bicycles parked outside that guests can rent.
 Room service and front desk services are available round the clock.

-There is a Michelin starred restaurant called Vinkeles situated in what was once the almhouse bakery.
+There is a Michelin starred restaurant called Vinkeles situated in a room that was once used as the almhouse bakery.
 It still has a rustic look with rough brick walls, timbered ceilings and even the original cast iron ovens from its days as an orphanage.
 The menu, generally French fare, includes sea urchin, veal tongue and oysters and signature dishes include the Scallops torched with charcoal, fermented in white grape with aged Dutch goat cheese and John Dory poached in goose fat, whith white coco beans, Dutch grey shrimps and tomato.